 - Practice Good Oral Hygiene: Brush twice daily and floss regularly to prevent plaque buildup around the restoration.

-- Schedule Regular Checkups: Routine visits to your dentist allow for early detection of any potential issues with your restoration or surrounding teeth.
+- Schedule Regular Check-Ups: Routine visits to our dentist allow for the early detection of any potential issues with your restoration or surrounding teeth.

 - Avoid Hard Foods: Chewing on hard objects like ice or pens can damage inlays and onlays.